httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ignoring digests (see {{sec-agility}}) and validating multiple digests (see {{sec-exhaustion}}).

-A sender MAY send a digest without knowing whether the recipient supports a given hashing algorithm, or even knowing that the recipient will ignore it.
+A sender MAY send a digest without knowing whether the recipient supports a given hashing algorithm.
+A sender MAY send a digest if it knows the recipient will ignore it.

 `Repr-Digest` can be sent in a trailer section.